Necronomicon (film): Whispers

 During pursuit of a suspect known as "the Butcher", two Philadelphia police officers, Paul and Sarah, are arguing over their failed relationship and the coming baby.
 The argument leads to a crash, flipping the cruiser upside down.
 Paul is knocked out and dragged off by an unseen person.
 Sarah breaks the window and exits the vehicle.
 Unable to call for backup, she follows a blood trail alone.

 Inside an old warehouse, Sarah follows as Paul is taken down a service elevator.
 Sarah finds a man, Harold Benedict.
 Insisting he is merely the landlord of the warehouse and the Butcher is a tenant, he offers to lead her to him.
 Downstairs, the two are shot at by Mrs. Benedict, a blind old woman.
 Sarah takes the shotgun and orders the two to lead her to the Butcher.
 Mrs. Benedict indulges in gossip first, insisting she is not really Harold's wife.
 Sarah makes her way to a cavern.
 The Benedicts pull the ladder from the hole, leaving Sarah trapped.
 As Sarah ventures through the cavern, she becomes scared, and promises to keep her unborn child.
 She finds Paul has been eaten by the bat-like creatures that inhabit the cavern.
 His brains are needed by the bats to reproduce.
 The bats corner her.
 She wakes up on a table, where the Benedicts are seemingly trying to feed her to the monster bats.

 Sarah wakes up in a hospital.
 Her mother and a doctor (who resemble the Benedicts) rush into her room.
 Sarah was forced to have an abortion as a result of the car accident.
 Sarah wants to see Paul, but Paul is brain dead, in the same state that he was found back in the caverns.
 Sarah screams in terror.
 Her mother opens her blouse and reveals that the aborted baby is inside the womb of the monster-bat creatures.
-Sarah removes her bed sheets and finds out she has lost half of an arm.
+Sarah removes her bed sheets and finds out she has lost half of an arm and both of her legs.
 The hospital changes back into the cavern.
 Sarah is still on the table, about to become a meal for the monster bats.
 Harold wants to leave, but Sarah still has the keys.
+She laughs hysterically as the bats start feasting on her.